Workers’ Compensation

 Why is Workers' Compensation Insurance important?

-It’s important to know that as an employer, workers' compensation insurance is statutory obligatory.
+As an employer, Workers' Compensation Insurance is statutory obligatory.
 This insurance is designed to reimburse the business against weekly wages or lump sums costs if an employee is injured at work.

-• Workers' compensation for Contractors: If you employ contractors, some states and territories also require these people, called Deemed Workers, to be insured for Workers' Compensation.
+• Contractors.
+If you employ contractors, some states and territories also require that these people, called ‘deemed workers’, are insured for Workers' Compensation.

-• Workers' Compensation for Sole traders: As a sole trader, it’s unlikely you can obtain workers' compensation insurance.
-However, you’re likely to need ongoing income if you can’t work to pay the regular bills.
-You should consider personal accident, life, and sickness insurance in the event you have an accident or permanent disability.
+• Sole Traders.
+As a sole trader, it’s unlikely you can get Workers' Compensation Insurance.
+However, if you can’t work, you’ll still need ongoing income to pay your regular bills, so you should consider Personal Accident, Life, and Sickness Insurance in case you have an accident or permanent disability.

 What does Workers' Compensation Insurance cover?

-In cases of a work-related illness or injuries, worker’s compensation can reimburse the business for weekly wages, as well as paying the cost of hospital, medical and rehabilitation expenses.
+In cases of a work-related illness or injury, Workers' Compensation can reimburse the business for weekly wages, as well as pay the cost of hospital, medical, and rehabilitation expenses.

 Examples of work-related injuries include:

-• Also, fatal incidents such as electrocution, poisoning, falls and being struck by a machine.
+• fatal incidents such as electrocution, poisoning, falls and being struck by a machine.

-Seek expert insurance advice at Insurance Advisernet!
-We’re ready to assist you in arranging worker’s compensation insurance that meets the statutory requirements in your state or territory.
+We’re ready to assist you in arranging Worker’s Compensation Insurance that meets the statutory requirements in your state or territory.

 Frequently Asked Questions

-Each state and territory calculate premiums differently.
-In principle, the annual premium is based on the industry rate, the total amount of gross wages paid and your business’ claims history.
+Each state and territory calculates premiums differently.
+In principle, the annual premium is based on the industry rate, total amount of gross wages paid, and your business’ claims history.

-If you have employees, then each state and territory require that you have worker’s compensation insurance in place before you start operating the business.
-Employees can include full-time and part-time and may also include contractors or deemed workers, piece-meal workers and apprentices.
+If you have employees, then each state and territory requires that you have Worker’s Compensation Insurance in place before you start operating the business.
+Employees can be full-time or part-time, and may also include contractors or deemed workers, piece-meal workers and apprentices.

-Any injury or illness directly caused at or by the type of work.
-For example, a needle stick injury may cause hepatitis in a nurse, a scaffolding collapse may cause permanent injuries, quarry workers could develop tinnitus (ringing in the ears) due to excessive workplace noise, or a warehouse worker could injure their back when packing shelves.
+Workers’ Comp covers any injury or illness directly caused at or by the type of work.
+For example, a needlestick injury may cause hepatitis in a nurse, a scaffolding collapse may cause permanent injuries, quarry workers could develop tinnitus (ringing in the ears) due to excessive workplace noise, or a warehouse worker could injure their back when packing shelves.

-Worker’s compensation insurance covers employees and deemed workers, so business owners or sole traders, as well as independent contractors, usually are not insured under workers' compensation.
-If you’re not insured, we recommend that you consider buying personal accident insurance.
+Workers’ Compensation Insurance covers employees and deemed workers.
+Business owners or sole traders, as well as independent contractors, usually aren’t insured under Workers' Compensation.
+If you’re not insured, we recommend that you consider buying Personal Accident Insurance.

 Contact